 There are several reasons why individuals file under Chapter 13.
 Many debtors file Chapter 13 bankruptcy cases because they wish to prevent the loss of their car or home.
 Others are forced to file Chapter 13 simply because their average monthly income is too high or the value of their property is too great.

-The Law Offices of LeViness, Tolzman & Hamilton, P.A. will assist you in determining if you should file bankruptcy, and, if so, under what chapter you should file.
+At LeViness, Tolzman & Hamilton, P.A. we will assist you in determining if you should file bankruptcy, and, if so, under what chapter you should file.
 We will draft your bankruptcy petition, represent you during your meeting of creditors and appear with you during hearings before the bankruptcy courts.

 Frequently Asked Questions

 In most cases, the answer is no. Generally, a person files bankruptcy in order to save their house from foreclosure or car from repossession.
 While the mortgage or car loan will be included in the bankruptcy, most individuals elect to reaffirm these particular debts; that is, to keep the debts and retain possession of the assets.

 At least once.
 All bankruptcy cases involve a Section 341 Meeting of Creditors, which is conducted by the trustee (the court-appointed attorney for the creditors).
 This is essentially a question and answer session, and you will be placed under oath.
 In most Chapter 7 cases, there is no court appearance before a judge.
 In Chapter 13 cases, there is a confirmation hearing, which is conducted before a judge, unless the terms of the Chapter 13 plan can be agreed upon in advance.
 Various other motion hearings do regularly occur; however, while the debtor must appear for the hearing, he or she is not usually required to testify.